Brendan Shanahan: Return to New Jersey (2009)

 Unable to come to terms with the Rangers, Shanahan sat out the first half of the 2008–09 season.
 Then, on January 10, 2009, it was announced that Shanahan agreed to join the New Jersey Devils for his second stint with the team.
 Four days later, on January 14, the terms of the contract were finalized and Shanahan signed a one-year, $800,000 prorated contract.
 The time between Shanahan's departure from and return to the Devils was 17 years, 294 days, the longest gap in tenure with one team in NHL history.
 Playing in his first game back with the Devils since 1990–91, he scored the first goal of the game against the Nashville Predators on a 5-on-3 power play by toe dragging the puck around the opposition player and then shooting it on the pad side on January 19 in a 3–1 win.
 On August 5, 2009, Shanahan agreed to a one-year deal with the Devils returning for a 22nd season, to play during the 2009–10 season.
 This would have been Shanahan's sixth season as a Devil.
 However, on October 1, 2009, the Devils and Shanahan parted ways, with Shanahan saying, "When I signed this past summer, Lou Lamoriello, Jacques Lemaire and I agreed that if we were unable to find a suitable fit in which I would be able to compete and contribute at the level I expect from myself, then I would simply step aside."
-Shanahan had played just four pre-season games of the 2009–10 season.
-He scored the Devils' last pre-season goal that year, on one of his last NHL shifts.
+Shanahan had played just four preseason games of the 2009–10 season.
+He scored the Devils' last preseason goal that year, on one of his last NHL shifts.